PROCESS GROUP EXPERIENCE (PGE) SECTIONS:

 10+ years of group psychotherapy leadership experience

-14. Michael Frank, MA, LMFT, CGP, LFAGPA, Clinical Supervisor and Coordinator of the Group Therapy Program, The Maple Counseling Center, Beverly Hills, California
+14. Michael Frank, MA, LMFT, CGP, LFAGPA, Marriage and Family Therapist, The Maple Counseling Center, Beverly Hills, California

-15. Janice Morris, PhD, ABPP, CGP, FAGPA, Private Practice, Austin, Texas
+15. Jan Morris, PhD, ABPP, CGP, FAGPA, Private Practice, Austin, Texas

 I-B. PROCESS GROUP EXPERIENCE SECTION WITH MIXED LEVELS OF EXPERIENCE